Degus as Pets

 Pet degus are gaining in popularity, thanks to their social and friendly nature, and longer lifespans than other pet rodents.
 They can live 7-8 years on average!

 You should always try to have 2 or more degus.
 They are more social than guinea pigs or chinchillas, and can get very depressed without having a companion.
 While some degus can be solitary, they will need much more attention.
-It's better to try to get them a friend!
+It's best to try to get them a friend!

 The one main concern with keeping degus is watching their diet.
 Degus cannot metabolize sugar, so making sure your degu's food is free of any suggary ingredients is a top priority.
 This includes limiting fruit!
 Healthy treats often come down to dried flowers and herbs.
 Majority of a degu's diet should be hay.